 It doesn’t take long to decorate a tiny porch, which is almost big enough for two people to stand on.
 Well sort of, but that didn’t stop me from squeezing in a few pumpkins.

 My plan of going all monochromatic with the pumpkin decor didn’t happen this year.
 I was so overwhelmed with the varieties of pumpkins, that I ended up with a round-up of the ones I liked best.
-I guess that’s the way it should be.
+That’s the way it should be.

 Every year I pick a favorite pumpkin and this year the pale yellow pumpkin was the big winner with the mini stripped hybrid ones coming in a close second.